Sponsored by Allianz Travel

-It moves slow and rhythmically like the oars on my stand up paddle board moving across the lake.
+It moves slowly and rhythmically like the oars on my stand up paddle board moving across the lake.

-Dirty Dancing fans will be happy to know parts of the movie were filmed here (the lake lift scene) and there is an annual Dirty Dancing festival where.
+Dirty Dancing fans will be happy to know parts of the movie were filmed here (the lake lift scene) and there is an annual Dirty Dancing festival there.

 I also LOVE exploring Chimney Rock State Park.

-Odds are you haven’t heard of it, which is surprising, but also great.
-It means you’ll be adventuring to a true gem without it being spoiled by flocks of tourists.
+Odds are you haven’t heard of it, but also great, as it means you’ll be adventuring to a true gem without it being spoiled by flocks of tourists.

 The views of the Sawtooth range framing the spectacular clear waters made from the nearby glaciers are amazing.
-This five-mile-long lake is mezmerizing.
-You can relax here on the beach swimming, supping, or kayaking.
-We took a guided commentary tour around the lake to learn more about it’s unique flora and fauna.
+This five-mile-long lake is the perfect place to relax on the beach, go swimming, supping, or kayaking.
+We took a guided commentary tour around the lake to learn more about its unique flora and fauna.